Septic Tank Maintenance Tips

 • Slow Drains: Persistent slow draining in sinks, showers and toilets can indicate a blockage in the system or an overfilled tank.

-• Foul Odours: Unpleasant smells around your property or drains suggest that the tank might be full or that there could be a leak or failure in the system.
+• Foul Odors: Unpleasant smells around your property or drains suggest that the tank might be full or that there could be a leak or failure in the system.

 • Wet Spots: Unexplained wet or lush patches in your backyard can indicate that the drain field is saturated or that there’s a leak, which can lead to contamination of groundwater.